 What is driving Electronic Commerce and e-Government solutions?
 The answer is simple: useful applications and user-friendly yet secure solutions that can deliver operational cost savings.
-Smartcards, used for providing digital signatures for Electronic Commerce (EC), never caught on in any significant volume for the mere fact that there are very few smartcard readers around, which makes such solutions very expensive.
-However, there is an alternative approach: Signature in the Cloud - or signature servers as we call them - introduced by Cryptomathic in 2000 long before cloud solutions came into fashion.
-This approach has been a tremendous success in countries like Denmark, Norway and Luxembourg and it is catching on outside Europe as well.
+Smartcards, used for providing digital signatures for Electronic Commerce (EC), never caught on in any significant volume because there are very few smartcard readers around, making such solutions very expensive.
+However, there is an alternative approach: Signing in the Cloud - or remote signing as we call it - introduced by Cryptomathic in 2000, long before cloud solutions came into fashion.
+This approach has been a tremendous success in countries like Denmark, Norway, and Luxembourg and is catching on outside Europe.

 What is the goal?

-There are obvious enormous savings for government agencies, companies, individuals and the environment if we can communicate - and not least commit and be held liable - electronically, using digital signatures, rather than by paper.
-Nevertheless, you need to start with the applications that makes it attractive to the end-users.
-We have already seen how attractive e-banking and Internet shopping has become, and if you think of all the letters you get throughout the year from public authorities e.g. on various taxes, registration for voting, pension etc., you start grasping the significance of making this digital.
-To this list you can add insurance, utilities, TV-license and much more.
+There are enormous savings for government agencies, companies, individuals, and the environment if we can communicate - and not least commit and be held liable - electronically, using digital signatures, rather than by paper.
+Nevertheless, it would help if you started with the applications that make it attractive to the end-users.
+We have already seen how attractive e-banking and Internet shopping has become.
+If you think of all the letters you get throughout the year from public authorities, e.g. on various taxes, registration for voting, pension, etc., you start grasping the significance of making this digital.
+You can add insurance, utilities, TV-license, and much more to this list.
 What are the Challenges?

-Storing the private key on a chipcard does not in any way address this challenge, and the only way to deal with this in case there is no Trusted GUI is to use two independent channels, as it is very unlikely both be attacked at the same time.
+Storing the private signing key on a chip card does not address this challenge, and the only way to deal with this in case there is no Trusted GUI is to use two independent channels, as it is very unlikely both will be attacked at the same time.

-With a central signature server or "signatures in the cloud", the challenge as far as the individual user is concerned is to ensure that:
+With a remote signature server, the challenge as far as the individual user is concerned is to ensure that:

 - The user is properly authenticated before s/he can sign a message

 - Only the owner of a particular private key can initiate the signature calculation